One or more of the features that are needed to show you the maps functionality are not available in the web browser that you are using.

 The acceptance of the late-blight-resistant cultivars to be developed under the global late blight initiative (GILB) is consistent with the economic benefits to be derived by reducing fungicide inputs and crop damage in developing countries.
 For the purpose of projecting potential returns on investment, CIP has conservatively estimated current losses from late blight at approximately 15% of annual production in developing countries.
 Assuming that a third of global potato production now occurs in developing countries (FAO/CIP, 1995), an equivalent or proportional share of these losses must occur there as well.
 Thus, 15% of one-third of 275 million tons (annual global potato production) is equivalent to 13.75 million tons.
 According to the CGIAR Technical Advisory Committee, a reasonable estimate of global producer prices for potatoes is US$200 per ton.
 Hence, the annual economic value of crop losses from late blight in developing countries is said to total $2.75 billion.
 In 1976, late-blight-related crop losses occurred despite increases in fungicide use.
 At the time, estimated global fungicide costs exceeded $1 billion annually.
 Again, for the purpose of the GILB, CIP conservatively estimates current fungicide costs to be on the order of $100 million annually in developing countries, that is, an average of $15 per hectare.
 Hence, crop losses (production forgone) and increased costs (expenses incurred) for late blight begin to approach the $3 billion mark.
 It should be noted that these figures represent only current losses.

 Late blight is a major problem throughout Northern and Eastern Europe.
 In Poland it causes significant losses (Piekarczyk and Babilas, 1986) that have been estimated at about 22% (Pietkiewicz, 1991).
 In Romania, in experiments conducted in 1982, there were losses of about 40% on the susceptible cultivar Bintje and losses of between 6 and 30% on other cultivars (Cupsa et al., 1983).
 In 1990 late blight was reported as increasing in importance as potato acreage increased (Bicici and Cinar, 1990).
+Late blight was reported to cause severe losses due to the presence of the A2 mating type as well as increased specific virulence and fungicide resistance of the pathogen (Kuznetsova et al., 2013).

 The severity of late blight was recently reported to be increasing in Hungary, but quantitative data were not given.
 The increased severity was associated with the presence of the A2 mating type, as well as increased specific virulence and fungicide resistance of the pathogen population (Bakonyi and Ersek, 1997).